What’s the best time to take the SAT? What about the ACT?

-But that isn't it.
-June before junior year is the best time for most students to take the test for the first time.
-It's best to take the SAT or ACT two or three times, within close proximity of each other.
-Here's what the timeline looks like:
+However, students should plan to take the SAT or ACT two or three times, within close proximity of each other.
+Here's what the complete timeline looks like:

-Your second test sitting should be in October of junior year.
+Your second test sitting should be in the fall of Junior year.

-Your third test sitting should be in December or January of junior year
+Your third test sitting, if necessary, should be in the winter of Junior year.

 How many times should I take the SAT or ACT?